nehaawasthi/typing_test_editor/README.md

-## Create Type Test editor Using HTML,CSS and pure Javascript
+## Create Typing Test editor Using HTML,CSS and pure Javascript

 When user pressed start button then only active the text area else disabled it and vice-versa.